No Soup for Connecticut

 As I’ve said, the actual waterfall is about 100 feet over the border and in the Bay State.
 The Whiting River, rising in Massachusetts falls over 50 feet before entering Connecticut.
 The Whiting River literally rushes out of the state of Massachusetts and tumbles into Connecticut; smart water!
 Again, repeating myself, if the falls were in my state, they would definitely be in my top three Connecticut falls.
-Alas, they are not – but they are close enough to include on CTMQ.
+Sigh… they are not – but they are close enough to include on CTMQ.
 Obviously.
 And yes, you can see them from Connecticut.

 It’s just like how you can enjoy the Horseshoe Falls part of Niagara Falls from New York, when 75% of the falls are in Canada.
 Yeah, just like that.
 (Did you know they stopped the flow over Niagara Falls in 1969?
 Check it out.)

 A total of 100 feet of water cascades down the river, but the main waterfall is probably in the 50 foot range.
-This main waterfall section is quite a sight to behold when it’s flowing heavy.
+This main waterfall section is quite a sight to behold when it’s flowing heavily.
 It’s loud and majestic – you can really feel the power of the water when you’re there on a good day.
 Mist splashes everywhere and depending on your feelings on the matter and the ambient temperature, that can be pretty fun.

 They were too loud for Damian, it turns out.
 Granted, the area just suffered some epic rains about a week prior, so the falls were particularly impressive during our visit.
 Damian wouldn’t let me put him down, even though he really enjoyed watching the waterfall.
 They mysteries of my child….